 The Coffs Harbour bypass will enhance the freight efficiency and travel safety gains provided by the Pacific Highway upgrade to date while creating new networks between Coffs Harbour, its wider region and global markets.
-Coffs Harbour is unlikely to have sufficient available land to support freight distribution activities, whereas Grafton's proximity to road and rail links including the Pacific Highway, North Coast Rail Line, Gwydir Highway and Summerland Way offer advantages for freight transport and logistics.
+Coffs Harbour is unlikely to have sufficient available land to support freight distribution activities, whereas adjoining areas such as Nambucca and Grafton can offer proximity to road and rail links including the Pacific Highway, North Coast Rail Line, Gwydir Highway and Summerland Way offer advantages for freight transport and logistics that will benefit the wider region and the regional city of Coffs Harbour.